5 ways to discover your Irish heritage in Ireland

 Located on the River Liffey in Dublin, on the docks near the mouth of the bay, EPIC traces the wide reach of the Irish diaspora through space and time.

 The museum bills itself as ‘the world’s only fully digital museum’ and the high-tech displays offer an interactive way to explore your history.
 They also provide a stark contrast to the curved stone tunnels of the building.
-The museum is in the basement of the Custom House Quay, which was built in 1820 — the feeling of age permeates the cool grey stone walls.
+The museum is in the basement of the Custom House Quay, which was built in 1820 — the feeling of age permeates the cool gray stone walls.

 Here, you can watch videos and hologram-like displays that depict 1,500 years of Irish emigration and its influence around the world, especially in the US, Canada, England and Australia.
 You’ll hear stories of real people from history and see and hear some of their writings.